 More and more technologies and researchers focused on defining and detecting biomarkers early — people could soon receive a diagnosis a few years earlier, leading to better clinical outcomes.

-The Future of Alzheimer’s Drug Development
+The future of Alzheimer’s treatments

 According to a 2015 article published in JAMA Neurology, by treating Alzheimer’s as one distinct disease, many clinical trials might be missing the mark on personalized treatments.
 Many people with Alzheimer’s already take a personalized regimen of six to 12 medications per day to manage their cognitive and memory decline, behavioral and mood changes, as well as other symptoms.